RobinBarta/LPINN/README.md

 ## How to use LPINN?

 1) prepare dataset as a .txt or npz file with rows: t x y z u v w T p from measurment or DNS data and store it in data/
+    OR contact us and we send you a test file

 2) set up the config file, e.g. config_1.py